 Finally, here's a picture of the middle of the process of decluttering, along with an after photo, from another Declutter 365 participant, Holly.
 She said, "Our front hall is the place to stuff everything we don't know what else to do with - - out it came and on to the table to sort.
 Now it's neatly put in place and two boxes are off to the thrift shop."

-In addition, here's my round up of entryway and mudroom storage solutions and organizers, so you can check out lots of them in one place within my Amazon shop.
+Further, here's my round up of entryway and mudroom storage solutions and organizers, so you can check out lots of them in one place within my Amazon shop.
+Once at my shop scroll down to find this list. (referral link)

 Top photo courtesy of a reader, Alexandria, who said, "We took the doors off our entryway closet and made a little shoe/coat/etc. nook since we don't have a mudroom but have a family of five."